 Only women with submucosal fibroids — fibroids that expand from the uterine wall into the uterine cavity — are eligible for this type of myomectomy.
-During the procedure, the woman, most likely under anesthesia, is on her back with feet in gynecology stirrups.
+During the uterine procedure, the woman, most likely under anesthesia, is on her back with feet in gynecology stirrups.
 A speculum is placed in the vagina and a long, slender telescope is placed through the cervix into the uterine cavity.
-The uterine cavity is filled with fluid to lift apart the walls of the uterus.
+The uterine cavity is filled with fluid to lift apart from the walls of the uterus.
 Instruments passed through the hysteroscope are used to shave off the submucosal fibroids.

 Overgrowth of cells in the lining of the uterus (endometrium) leads to the formation of uterine polyps, also known as endometrial polyps.
 These polyps are usually noncancerous (benign).

 Uterine polyps can be diagnosed with the help of:

 Transvaginal Ultrasound – A slender, wand-like device placed in your vagina emits sound waves and creates an image of your uterus, including its interior.
 Your doctor may see a polyp that’s clearly present or may identify a uterine polyp as an area of thickened endometrial tissue.

 Hysterosonography – Involves having salt water (saline) injected into your uterus through a small tube threaded through your vagina and cervix.
 The saline expands your uterine cavity, which gives the doctor a clearer view of the inside of your uterus during the ultrasound.